 At our dental office in Maple Ridge, we offer a range of restorative dental services including crowns, bridges, dentures, fillings, gum therapy, and TMJ treatment.

-Any procedure with the goal of restoring the normal function and appearance of your smile is classified as restorative dental care.
+Any procedure with the goal of restoring the normal function and appearance of your smile is classified as restorative dentistry.